mkyahx/COMP3314_assignment3/README.md

     - FAST: Fast feature point detection
     - DAISY: Image descriptor calculation
 - Feature Combination and Transformation
-    - Apply PCA (Principal Component Analysis) to reduce the dimensionality of each feature
+    - Apply PCA (Principal Component Analysis, 95%) to reduce the dimensionality of each feature
     - Combine all features into a comprehensive feature vector
 - Model Training and Testing
     - Train and test using Support Vector Machine (SVM) classifier